Research

 Working Papers

-U.S. grassland recreation under climate change: Evidence from big data and weather (Job Market Paper)
+U.S. grassland recreation under climate change: Evidence from big visitation data and weather (Job Market Paper)

 Download Paper